-Next Monday, May 17, marks the deadline for 2020’s extended tax season.
-That’s your last day to file and pay any 2020 federal income taxes owed.
+Monday, April 18 marks the deadline to file and pay any 2021 federal income taxes you owe.
 If you haven’t filed yet, or did file your return but haven’t paid your balance, now is the time to take action.

-But don’t panic if you’re still unprepared: the IRS has options to further extend your filing deadline, plus payment plans available to those without enough cash to pay their balance in full before the deadline.
+But don’t panic if you’re still unprepared: the IRS has options to further extend your filing deadline, plus payment plans available if you don’t have enough cash to pay your balance in full before the deadline.

 How to File a Tax Extension

-First things first: If you are able to file and pay your taxes owed by May 17, do it.
+However, if you are able to file and pay your taxes owed today, do it.

-You can complete your tax return and submit payment online via the IRS’ Free File service, which is available to filers whose income is $72,000 or below.
-If you’re ineligible for Free File, you can use an online third-party service such as TurboTax or H&R Block, or submit your return by mail, as long as it’s postmarked by May 17.
+You can complete your tax return and submit payment online via the IRS’ Free File service, which is available to filers whose income is $73,000 or below.
+If you’re ineligible for Free File, you can use an online third-party service such as TurboTax or H&R Block, or submit your return by mail, as long as it’s postmarked by April 18.
+Otherwise, an extension is a good option.

-Keep in mind: This is a filing extension only.
-If you owe the IRS money, you’re still obligated to pay by May 17.
-Any taxes you owe after May 17 will be subject to interest, which accrues daily, as well as monthly penalties.
+But you should remember that this is a filing extension only.
+If you owe the IRS money, you’re still obligated to pay by April 18.
+Any taxes you owe after April 18 will be subject to interest, which accrues daily, as well as monthly penalties.

 Learn more about penalties and interest on the IRS website.